-Praised by The Santa Fe New Mexican for his “fluid phrases, rich focused tone, rhythmic precision, and spot-on intonation,” Violinist David Felberg, an Albuquerque native, is the Co-founder and artistic director of Chatter, a groundbreaking series exploring both new and old music, and producing over 60 performances per year.
-David plays in, and conducts, many of the shows—often premiering twentieth- and twenty-first-century pieces of music that have never before been heard in New Mexico.Chatter was recently mentioned in The New York Times in an article about curated silence, one of the main features of their performances.
-David is also Concertmaster of The Santa Fe Symphony, and performs with Santa Fe Pro Musica.
-He also directs New Music New Mexico, the contemporary ensemble at the University of New Mexico.
+Praised by The Santa Fe New Mexican for his “fluid phrases, rich focused tone, rhythmic precision, and spot-on intonation,” violinist David Felberg, an Albuquerque native, is the co-founder and artistic director of Chatter, a groundbreaking series exploring both new and old music, and producing over 60 performances per year.
+David plays in, and conducts, many of the shows—often premiering 20th- and 21st-century pieces of music that have never before been heard in New Mexico.

 David plays an 1829 J. B. Vuillaume violin and a c.
 1830 Claude Joseph Fonclause violin bow.